dzsoker023/Factorio-Access/README.md

   a few seconds for it to decide to use fish.
 It will also keep fighting forever until you die in most cases.
 Be careful to cancel it.

+See the mod's [wiki chapter on Kruise Kontrol](https://github.com/Factorio-Access/FactorioAccess/wiki/Chapter-27-%E2%80%90-Kruise-Kontrol) for more info.

 ## Item in hand

 Read item in hand: SHIFT + Q